-- (1) The motor vehicle has been stored seized for not less than 24 hours; - (2) All towing and storage charges have been paid; - (3) Execution of a good and valid property bond, bail bond, or bond with sufficient sureties sureties, in an amount equal to twice the value of the seized vehicle, as determined in accordance with the schedule of values adopted by the Commissioner of Motor Vehicles pursuant to G.S.
-105-187.3, the fair market value of the motor vehicle as defined by G.S.
-20-28.2, payable to the county school fund and conditioned on return of the motor vehicle, in substantially the same condition as it was at the time of seizure and without any new or additional liens or encumbrances, on the day of trial of the operator; the forfeiture hearing as noticed by the district attorney under G.S.
-20-28.2(c); - (4) If a qualified nondefendant motor vehicle owner, execution of an acknowledgment as described in G.S.
-20-28.2(a1); and - (5) A check of the records of the Division indicates that the requesting motor vehicle owner has not previously executed an acknowledgment naming the operator of the seized vehicle. motor vehicle; - (6) A bond posted to secure the release of this motor vehicle under this subsection has not been previously ordered forfeited under G.S.
-20-28.5. - (7) If a lienholder, execution of a written agreement not to sell, give, or otherwise transfer possession of the forfeited motor vehicle to the motor vehicle owner who owned the motor vehicle immediately prior to seizure, or any person acting on the motor vehicle owner's behalf.
-A lienholder who refuses to sell, give, or transfer possession of a forfeited motor vehicle to the defendant, the motor vehicle owner who owned the motor vehicle immediately prior to forfeiture, or any person acting on the behalf of the defendant or motor vehicle owner shall not be held liable for damages arising out of such refusal.
+- (1) The motor vehicle has been stored seized for not less than 24 hours; - (2) All towing and storage charges have been paid; - Execution of a good and valid bond with sufficient sureties in an amount equal to twice the value of the seized vehicle, as determined in accordance with the schedule of values adopted by the Commissioner of Motor Vehicles pursuant to G.S.
+105-187.3, A bond in an amount equal to the fair market value of the motor vehicle as defined by G.S.
+20-28.2 has been executed and is secured by a cash deposit in the full amount of the bond, by a recordable deed of trust to real property in the full amount of the bond, by a bail bond under G.S.
+58-71-1(2), or by at least one solvent surety, payable to the county school fund and conditioned on return of the motor vehicle, in substantially the same condition as it was at the time of seizure and without any new or additional liens or encumbrances, on the day of trial of the operator; any hearing scheduled and noticed by the district attorney under G.S.
+20-28.2(c), unless the motor vehicle has been permanently released; - (4) If a qualified vehicle owner, execution Execution of an acknowledgment as described in G.S.
+20-28.2(a1); and - (5) A check of the records of the Division indicates that the requesting motor vehicle owner has not previously executed an acknowledgment naming the operator of the seized vehicle. motor vehicle; and - (6) A bond posted to secure the release of this motor vehicle under this subsection has not been previously ordered forfeited under G.S.
+20-28.5.

-In the event a nondefendant motor vehicle owner or lienholder who obtains temporary possession of a seized motor vehicle pursuant to this subsection does not return the motor vehicle on the day of the forfeiture hearing as noticed by the district attorney under G.S.
-20-28.3(c) or otherwise violates a condition of pretrial release of the seized motor vehicle as set forth in this subsection, or the bond posted shall be ordered forfeited and an order of seizure shall be issued by the court.
+In the event a nondefendant motor vehicle owner who obtains temporary possession of a seized motor vehicle pursuant to this subsection does not return the motor vehicle on the day of the forfeiture hearing as noticed by the district attorney under G.S.
+20-28.3(c) or otherwise violates a condition of pretrial release of the seized motor vehicle as set forth in this subsection, the bond posted shall be ordered forfeited and an order of seizure shall be issued by the court.
 Additionally, a nondefendant motor vehicle owner or lienholder who willfully violates any condition of pretrial release may be held in civil or criminal contempt.